 Impact on Daily Life, Relationships, and Mental Health

-Courts and adjusters look beyond bills.
-If you lost the ability to enjoy hobbies, can no longer care for family, or experience depression and trauma-related disorders, these losses are compensable if you can support the case with appropriate medical or mental-health documentation.
+While medical bills set the stage for quantifiable damages, your personal injury attorney should encourage adjusters and juries to look beyond the bills.
+If you lost the ability to enjoy hobbies, can no longer care for family, or experience depression and trauma-related disorders, these losses are compensable if you can support the case with appropriate medical/mental-health documentation and witness testimony.
 A pedestrian accident attorney can help document these losses with therapy notes, statements from family, and evidence of changes in daily activities, which increase non-economic damages.

 Types of Injuries a Pedestrian Can Sustain in a Traffic Accident